deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 #### Personal Messages

 Tristan
 - I haven't fully researched into it, but I'm fairly certain that the code shouldn't need user inputs.
-The core and completion could be combined without any trouble
+The core and completion should be able to be merged without much modification to existing code.
+The challenge can also be added in, since it just detects red.